 Who we are

-The Université de Montpellier, UM (France) is the 6thlargest university in France, with about 50,000 students including 7000 coming from abroad to study in Montpellier.
+The Université de Montpellier, UM (France) is the 6th largest university in France, with about 50,000 students including 7000 coming from abroad to study in Montpellier.
 One of the most innovative higher education institutions in the world, UM ranks very high in many international rankings: first in the world in the 2018 Shanghai ranking for Ecology, first most innovative French university in 2018 Reuter’s ranking, 5thin France in 2018 Leiden’s ranking for the quality of its scientific publications, 3rdFrench university in the 2019 “University Impact ranking” of Times Higher Education.

 These increasingly outstanding results reflect the dynamism triggered by the Montpellier University of Excellence I-SITE project since the prestigious certification was obtained in March 2017.

-The University of Montpellier provides multidisciplinary educational programs and courses, from medicine, biology, chemistry, agro-environment and engineering sciences to political science, business, law and economics and delivers 600 diplomas.
+The University of Montpellier provides multidisciplinary educational programs and courses, from medicine, biology, chemistry, agro-environment, and engineering sciences to political science, business, law, and economics, and delivers 600 diplomas.
 UM works closely with the job market stakeholders, and provides guidance to students to help them build their customized university and professional project therefore the employability rate is 90%.

 The Université Toulouse III – Paul Sabatier, UT3 (France) has its origins in the 13th century and was officially born in 1969 from the merger of the faculties of medicine, pharmacy and science.
 The name of the university pays homage to Paul Sabatier, a scientist born in Carcassonne in 1854.
 Nobel laureate in chemistry in 1912, Paul Sabatier was dean of the Faculty of Sciences of Toulouse and a member of the Academy of Sciences.
 It is under the aegis of this scientist that the University of Toulouse III – Paul Sabatier is proud to welcome today more than 35,000 students including 3,000 foreigners through 200 foreign partner universities.
-The university is known for its strong research and teaching and host 68 research structures on the nine sites of the university.
+The university is known for its strong research and teaching and hosts 68 research structures on the nine sites of the university.
 Through its sites, the university participates in the economic and scientific influence of the Occitanie Region and promotes the development of the territories.

 The diversity of its laboratories and the quality of its training in science, health, sport, technology and engineering have ensured its scientific influence for more than 50 years and place it among the world’s leading universities.
 It is recognized among the top 300 institutions for its scientific performance by the international ranking of the National University of Taiwan (NTU ranking).